iamyb/lnk_bip_buf/README.md

 ##What is lnk-bip-buf

-lnk-bip-buf(Linked Bip Buffer, LBB) is a straightforward implementation of circular buffer.
-It aims to support the memory allocation/de-allocation based on circualr buffer in **NO STRICT FIFO realtime stream** scenarios with high performance.
+lnk-bip-buf(Linked Bip Buffer, LBB) is an improvement implementation of BIP buffer.
+It provides a lightweight and high-performance memory alloc/free mechanism for realtime stream processing.

-To achieve that, it links the allocated blocks one by one and introduce 3 additional states for each block.
-Once one block need be freed earlier than the tail of circular buffer, then just mark the block **"READY be freed"** and it will be finally committed to "free" state until the tail arriving it.

-Besides that, it also supports **VARIABLE-SIZE** blocks allocation and **NO-WRAP-AROUND** allocation in the end of buffer while there's no enough left space to fullfill the request.
-It will extend current block to the buffer end or add one dummy block which will link to the begin of the buffer.

-it requires the buffer **MUST** be in a continuous memory area to cater the cache policy so it can reduce cache miss while handling stream data.
+It requires the buffer **MUST** be in a continuous memory area to cater the cache policy so it can reduce cache missing while handling stream data.
 And it's **thread-unsafe**, therefore you have to add addtional locks to handle the usage in multi-thread processing.

 ####Usage Example